farkas51/ComplexNums/README.md

 ## Discription

-This is my first task with programming language C++ - realitation of Class Pointer, that have:
+This is my first task with programming language C++ - realitation of Class ComplexNums, that have:
 * Constructor
 * Destructor
-* Function to find distance betwen two points
+* Overloads of all operators are implemented
-* Overload cout to display dots
+* Fuction of output